gvaldambrini/storybook-router/README.md

 # storybook-router

+A [Storybook](https://storybook.js.org/) decorator that allows you to use your routing-aware components.
+You can simply use the library _link_ component within your story or you can write a real prototype of your application using `StoryRouter` in conjunction with the [story links addon](https://github.com/storybooks/storybook/tree/master/addons/links).

-A [Storybook](https://storybook.js.org/) decorator that allows you to integrate [react-router](https://reacttraining.com/react-router/) components in your stories.
-The decorator currently supports react-router v3 and v4, with few small differences (see below).
+The decorator currently supports [react-router](https://reacttraining.com/react-router/) v3 / v4 and [vue-router](https://router.vuejs.org/en/) v2.

 ## Install

     npm install --save-dev storybook-router

-Please note that if you are using the old version of Storybook from the kadira organization (not recommended) the last version you can use is the 0.2.3:

-    npm install --save-dev storybook-router@0.2.3

-## Basic usage
-The `StoryRouter` decorator is actually an HOC which wraps the react-router `Router` component and accepts two optional arguments.
-The default behavior is to log the [history method](https://github.com/ReactTraining/history#navigation) called behind the scene by react-router using the [storybook action logger](https://github.com/storybooks/storybook/tree/master/addons/actions).
+## The StoryRouter decorator
+The decorator is actually a function which wraps the `Router` / `VueRouter` instance.
+It accepts two optional arguments that you can use if you want to build a prototype of your navigation within storybook or if you need more control over the router itself.
+For details, please refer to the specific documentation for [using with react-router](#usage-with-react-router) or [using with vue-router](#usage-with-vue-router).

-You can add globally the `StoryRouter` decorator if you are just fine with the default arguments, however if you want to link stories or you want to provide a custom route configuration object for your story (only with react-router v3) you need to add the decorator locally.
+In its default behavior the decorator just log every routing action perfomed using the [storybook action logger](https://github.com/storybooks/storybook/tree/master/addons/actions).
+If you are fine with the default arguments you can add globally the `StoryRouter` decorator, however if you need to specify some of the arguments you have to use the decorator in every story that needs it.

+## Usage with react-router

 ### A simple example with react-router v4